AML regtech roundup webinar – summary

 This [rise] is not lost on the market, in terms of not only the potential penalty amount, which are very damaging, but also the reputational impact they can have.
 This is a concern – they need to be able to address some of these challenges.

 The regtech industry relies on key technologies for solutions, and the advancement of these technologies has benefited the sector as a whole.
-Looking at the key options, Henry explained the importance of the likes of cloud computing, robotic process automation (RPA), machine learning and natural language processing to developments on a wider scale.
+Looking at the key options, Henry explained the importance of the likes of cloud computing, intelligent process automation (IPA), machine learning and natural language processing to developments on a wider scale.

 to sum up…